Avnsx/fansly-downloader/README.md

 From now on, you'll only need to re-do step 6 for every future use case.

 ## Installation
-You can just install the [Executable version](https://github.com/Avnsx/fansly/releases) from the releases section on the right side on the github section.
+You can just install the [Executable version](https://github.com/Avnsx/fansly/releases).
 Else you'll need to install python (ticking pip in installer) and paste below through ``cmd.exe``.

 	pip install requests